 Samuel acts for both Claimants and Respondents in Employment matters.
 He has advised on discrimination and unfair dismissal claims, and has been instructed to appear in the Employment Tribunal.

-Samuel has advised on claims arising from breach of contract under the Consumer Rights Act 2015 for both claimants and defendants.
-He has a growing practice in defective goods claims, and has a good knowledge of the Consumer Protection Act 1987.
+Samuel has advised on claims arising under the Consumer Rights Act for both claimants and defendants.
+He has a growing practice in defective goods claims.

 BA (Hons) Philosophy, University of Durham